Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 plotMDS(pseudoNormCounts)
 ```
 **estimateCommonDisp Estimate Common Negative Binomial Dispersion by Conditional Maximum Likelihood**

+The estimateCommonDisp function in the edgeR package is used to estimate a common dispersion parameter for a set of counts following a negative binomial distribution.
+This helps in accurately modeling the data and improving the reliability of downstream analyses, such as identifying differentially expressed genes.
 ```
 dgeFull <- estimateCommonDisp(dgeFull)
 ```
 **EstimateTagwiseDisp Estimate Empirical Bayes Tagwise Dispersion Values**

+The estimateTagwiseDisp function refines the RNA-seq data analysis by providing gene-specific dispersion estimates using the empirical Bayes method.
+This process enhances the accuracy of differential expression analysis by accounting for the unique variability of each gene.
 ```
 dgeFull <- estimateTagwiseDisp(dgeFull)